watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 ### Language model

-In this example, we have used PaLM's text generation model, which is `text-Bison-001`, as we found the chat model, which is `chat-Bison-001`, to be more prone to making up information when we tested it.
+In this example We found the chat model, which is `chat-Bison-001`, to be more prone to making up information when we tested it & hence for this example, we have used PaLM's text generation model, which is `text-Bison-001`.
 However, if you want to experiment and use PaLM's chat language model, which is `chat-Bison-001`, you can change the operation of the PaLM extension in the 'Invoke PaLM' action in step 1 and click on 'edit extension' as shown below.

 <img src="./assets/discovery-palm-language-model-change-example.png" width="300"/>